 This specialized OYAP program helps accelerate their apprenticeship development and provide distinct employment opportunities upon the date of graduation.

-\Please note that all Accelerated OYAP programs are only offered in the second semester (quad 3 and quad 4) of each school year with the exception of the Construction Craft Worker Program, which is typically offered in both semesters. \Timelines are subject to change without notice based on partner agreements.
+\Please note that all Accelerated OYAP programs are only offered in the second semester (quad 3 and quad 4) of each school year \Timelines are subject to change without notice based on partner agreements.